nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 1a.
-The provided entry does not exist.
+The input command was invalid (i.e. spelling error, etc.).
     * 1a1.
-System shows an error message.
+System tells the user the command is unrecognised.

       Use case ends.